-(2) The information in this record should assist you to develop an emergency plan; coordinate measures with other 'responsible persons'
+The risk assessment record significant findings should refer to other plans, records or other documents as necessary.
+The information in this record should assist you to develop an emergency plan; coordinate measures with other 'responsible persons' in the building; and to inform and train staff and inform other relevant persons.